JoseBarbero/CamPype/README.md

 The VM is ready for use.
 However, in case you encounter problems related to space left in the virual disk, we suggest you to resize it following this [instructions](https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/#:~:text=Use%20the%20Virtual%20Media%20Manager%20in%20VirtualBox,-VirtualBox%206%20added&text=To%20access%20it%2C%20click%20File,%22%20when%20you're%20done).

+## Installation (docker)
+1. Make sure Docker is installed on your machine
+2. Run [feel free to use any image tag you want]
+    ```bash
+    docker build . -t campype:latest
+     ```
+3. Run
+    ```bash
+    docker run -it campype:latest bash
+    ```
+4. You are now inside the container which contains an installed version of CamPype.
+You can follow the instructions for using CamPype on Linux.
+5. You can exit the container with the command `exit`.
+If you want to reuse the same container in the future (i.e. if there's data you've generated and want to access), use `docker container ls -a` to view old containers, and access the container by its id with `docker start -i CONTAINER_ID`

 ## Set input files and configuration